 Common brand names include: BasidiumErodiumAZO StandardPyridium

 can help relieve the burning, urgency, and frequency of a UTI.
-You should stop taking this medicine when you are no longer having discomfort.
-It is usually advised not to take this medication for longer than two days.
+You should stop taking it when you are no longer having discomfort.
+It is usually advised not to take this medication for longer than 2 days.
 Take with food to decrease the chance of stomach upset.
-Do not wear soft contact lenses while you are using this drug; it may permanently stain the lenses.
+Do not wear soft contact lenses while you are using this drug as it may permanently stain the lenses.